nicholas-maltbie/gddoc2yml/README.md

     options:
     -h, --help       show this help message and exit --filter FILTER  The filepath pattern for XML files to filter

+gdxml2xrefmap -h
+    usage: gdxml2xrefmap [-h] [--filter FILTER] path [path ...] output

+    Convert godot documentation xml files into a xrefmap compatible with DoxFx.

+    positional arguments:
+    path             A path to an XML file or a directory containing XML files to parse. output           output path to store xrefmap.

+    options:
+    -h, --help       show this help message and exit --filter FILTER  The filepath pattern for XML files to filter.
 ```

 <!-- markdownlint-enable MD013 -->